alexeilebedev/openacr/README.md

 This can be used to create canned input files:

-    acr_in abc -data > tempfile
+    acr_in sample -data > tempfile
-    abc -in:tempfile
+    sample -in:tempfile
-    # this is exactly the same as running abc -in:data
+    # this is exactly the same as running sample -in:data

 ### The -checkable option

-If we take the data from ssmifiles `ns` and `ctype`, they are now sufficient to serve as inputs to the newly created `abc`.
+If we take the data from ssmifiles `ns` and `ctype`, they are now sufficient to serve as inputs to the newly created `sample`.
 However, `acr -check` will fail on this resulting dataset, because `ns` also depends on `nstype`, and in general there may be unresolved Pkey references in the resulting output.

 To recursively include any dependent ssimfiles, specify `-checkable`:

-    $ acr_in abc -checkable -sigcheck:N
+    $ acr_in sample -checkable -sigcheck:N
     dmmeta.ssimfile  ssimfile:dmmeta.nstype  ctype:dmmeta.Nstype
     dmmeta.ssimfile  ssimfile:dmmeta.ns  ctype:dmmeta.Ns
     dmmeta.ssimfile  ssimfile:dmmeta.dispsig  ctype:dmmeta.Dispsig